gis-rpd/pipelines/bcl2fastq/README.rst

 Description
 -----------

-This pipeline runs bcl2fastq on the raw Illumina sequencer output.
-Each MUX is processed individually.
+This pipeline runs bcl2fastq on the Illumina sequencer output, by processing MUXes are in parallel.

-End-users will most likely not want to use this pipeline!
-The directory contains plenty of auxiliary scripts used for operations only.
+End-users will not want to use this pipeline!
+The directory contains auxiliary scripts used for operations only.

 How to